annamay8/annamay8.github.io/_posts/2018-1-9-focal-length-and-crop-factor.md

 ---
 layout: post
-title: Focal Length, Aperture and Crop Factor APSC vs. Full Frame
+title: 35mm Equivalent Focal Length, Aperture and it's Effect on Depth of Field, Distortion, etc.
 ---

 Understanding the effect of crop factor on angle of view, distortion, and noise is complicated.